idaholab/TMAP8/doc/content/examples/fuel_cycle/index.md

 We compare our results with those from the black lines in [!cite](Abdou2021) Figure 3 in [!ref](comparison).
 The shaded regions are estimates of the values shown in the paper, and the lines are the results from the model.
-There is fairly good agreement, though the isotope separation system, which is sensitive to the residence times assumed for the inner fuel cycle, is smaller than expected.
+There is fairly good agreement, though some of the individual inventories, in particular the the isotope separation system, which is sensitive to the residence times assumed for the inner fuel cycle, is smaller than expected.
+This may be due to a different partitioning of residence time between the systems than was assumed above.

 !media examples/figures/fuel_cycle_abdou_03.png id=comparison caption=Tritium inventories of specific systems as a function of time.
 Shaded regions are best estimate of Figure 3 in [!cite](Abdou2021) lines are model results.